geotrev/sri-lock/README.md

 }
 ```

-To make the config a little more readable, `basePath` is used to find the package root, which means you can exclude first two sub-folders from paths in `resources` and `targets`.
+To make the config more readable, `basePath` is used to find the package root, which means you can exclude that portion from paths in `resources` and `targets`.

 The second way is to use `paopu` in each package individually, including a config in each package root, similar to the simple configuration from before.